Vegetable Tortilla Roll Ups

 Assembling vegetable tortilla roll ups.

-1. Continue with the remaining tortillas until all have been assembled and wrapped in plastic.
+1. Continue with the remaining tortillas until all have been assembled and wrapped in plastic wrap.
 Refrigerate for at least 2 hours or overnight.

 Five vegetable tortilla roll ups wrapped in plastic wrap on a cutting board.